What a day!

 After getting quickly settled in to my new room, I took an Alaska Cab to “the Piuraagvik”, as it’s called locally.
 When I entered, the smells of all kinds of seafood and other edibles immediately struck me, as did seeing dozens upon dozens upon dozens of people sitting at tables, happily enjoying their meal, many of whom I noticed were eating with their hands – which I thought was cool.
 I got in line and when I got to the serving tables, the servers where kind enough to explain to me what I was about to eat: Arctic goose soup, a type of young cod, another type of unknown fish, and of course, muqtuq – bowhead whale!

-Once the potluck was over, I volunteered to help break down the dozens of tables, and with help from many other attendees, the Piuraagvik was back to normal.
+Once the potluck was over, I volunteered to help break down the dozens of tables, and with help from many other attendees, the Piuraagvik was back to normal in no time.

 After that, it was time to come back to the hotel and get some rest before doing it all over again.